acoupi/acoupi/docs/explanation/components.md

 The [types.Model][acoupi.components.types.Model] component is in charge of processing a recording and generating predictions.
 This includes running machine learning models to detect specific sounds or patterns in the audio.
 Define the model that is employed to analyse audio recordings.
-Here, the class name refers to the bioacoustics model name that detect, classify or identify related species in audio recordings.
+Here, the class name refers to the bioacousticmodel name that detect, classify or identify related species in audio recordings.
 Acoupi comes with two pre-built models [**BatDetect2**](https://github.com/macaodha/batdetect2) for UK Bat species detection and [**BirdNET**](https://github.com/kahst/BirdNET-Lite) for bird species classification.
 The `Model` class should implement the `run()` method that takes the path of the audio recording files.